flowplayer/flowplayer-mpegdash/README.md

 CORS
 ----

-The MPEG-DASH streams must be loaded from a server with a [cross domain policy](https://flowplayer.org/docs/setup.html#cross-domain) permitting `GET` requests.
+The DASH streams must be loaded from a server with a [cross domain policy](https://flowplayer.org/docs/setup.html#cross-domain) permitting `GET` requests.